nils-org/dependabot-cake-action/README.md

 This action provides the features, as developed for https://github.com/dependabot/dependabot-core/pull/1848 (a PR for https://github.com/dependabot/dependabot-core/issues/733): **To have dependabot check cake-references**.

 Currently dependabot does not support this and sadly merging https://github.com/dependabot/dependabot-core/pull/1848 might take some time.
-In the meantime it is possibe to use the code provided in the PR to do the checking "manually".
+In the meantime it is possible to use the code provided in the PR to do the checking "manually".

 This action provides the means to do so.